At-Home Peritoneal DialysisAt-Home Peritoneal Dialysis

 Last—and definitely not least—you

-You are, in fact, the star player of your treatment team.
+You are, in fact, the star player of your care team.
 You have an enormous role in whether or not your treatment plan keeps you feeling well and able to do the things you love.
 Here are some of the things you can do to thrive on PD:

 - Be on time for all your training sessions and stay true to your dialysis treatment schedule.